MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-3-VectorsMatrices.md

 \begin{bmatrix} 1 \\ 0 \end{bmatrix}^{\otimes 1} = \begin{bmatrix} 1 \\ 0 \end{bmatrix}\qquad \begin{bmatrix} 1 \\ 0 \end{bmatrix}^{\otimes 2} = \begin{bmatrix} 1 \\ 0\\0\\0 \end{bmatrix}\qquad X^{\otimes 2}= \begin{bmatrix} 0 &0&0&1 \\ 0 &0&1&0 \\0 &1&0&0\\1 &0&0&0\end{bmatrix}.
 $$

+##Eigenvalues and Eigenvector

+A vector $v$ is an eigenvector of a matrix $M$ if $Mv = cv$ for some number $c$.
+In general a matrix $M$ may transform a vector into any other vector, but an eigenvector is special because it is left unchanged except for being multiplied by a number.

-#Matrix Exponentials
+##Matrix Exponentials
 A matrix exponential can also be defined in exact analogy to the exponential function.
 The matrix exponential of a matrix $A$ can be expressed as
 $$
 e^A=\boldone + A + \frac{A^2}{2!}+\frac{A^3}{3!}+\cdots.
 $$
 This is important to us because quantum mechanical time evolution is described by a unitary matrix of the form $e^{iB}$ for Hermitian matrix $B$.
 For this reason, performing matrix exponentials is a fundamental part of quantum computing and as such Q# has intrinsic routines for describing these operations.
 There are many ways in practice to compute a matrix exponential on a classical computer, and in general numerically approximating such an exponential it is fraught with peril.
-See [Moler, Cleve, and Charles Van Loan.
+See [Cleve Moler and Charles Van Loan.
 "Nineteen dubious ways to compute the exponential of a matrix."
 SIAM review 20.4 (1978): 801-836] for more information about the challenges involved.

 The easiest way to understand how to compute the exponential of a matrix is through the eigenvalues and eigenvectors of that matrix.
 Specifically, the eigenvalue decomposition says that for every $N\times N$ matrix $A$ there exists a unitary matrix $U$ and a diagonal matrix $D$ such that $A=U^\dagger D U$.
 Because of the properties of unitarity we have that $A^2 = U^\dagger D^2 U$ and similarly for any power $p$ $A^p = U^\dagger D^p U$.
 If we substitute this into the operator definition of the operator exponential we obtain
 $$